krutnicolai22/shakelock/README.md

 # shakelock
 A command line tool for text and file encryption.
-When encrypting a text string the output is also an equally long text string.
+When encrypting text the output is also an equally long text.
 This makes shakelock suitable for encrypting text that is to be written down, such as cryptocurrency seed phrases.

 ### Binaries
 Binaries for linux and windows [here](https://github.com/krutnicolai22/shakelock/releases).